Gill Edwards

 Spirituality of the Body

-A student of the rebellious psychoanalyst Wilhelm Reich, who was the first to address the body issues as the root source of various requests in psychotherapy, Lowen is the founder of the Bioenergetic Analysis approach.
-The capacious text is full of author’s exercises, examples, clear comments.
+A student of the rebellious psychoanalyst Wilhelm Reich was the first to address the body issues as the root source of various requests in psychotherapy.
+Lowen is the founder of the Bioenergetic Analysis approach.
+The capacious text is full of author’s exercises, examples, comments.
 Lowen often talks about unleashing potential, mastering creative freedom.
-Bioenergetic analysis is one of the schools that stands at the foot of all that modern building, which is a body-oriented, somatic approach to health and wellbeing in the modern world in general.
-Its concept is at least worth getting to know.
+Bioenergetic analysis is one of the schools that stands at the foot of the modern building representing somatic approaches to health and wellbeing.
+The concept is at least worth getting to know.

-But more important is how the exercises and practices, insights can affect the reader.
+More important is how the exercises and practices, insights can affect the reader.
 The book is replete with powerful tools for change.
-Lowen suggests that the exercises be handled with care, it is not known whether the unprepared reader will cope with the results that his work will bring in terms of releasing long suppressed feelings, for example.
+Lowen suggests that exercises be handled with care.
+It is unclear whether an unprepared reader will be able to cope with results.

 First published in 1990